pankajvermatechtouch-a11y/reeltomp3/README.md

 - `USER_AGENT`
 - `IG_SESSIONID` (optional, improves reliability for some reels)
-- `FFMPEG_PATH` (optional, set if ffmpeg is preinstalled)
+- `FFMPEG_PATH` (optional, set if ffmpeg is preinstalled) If reels fail to load, add `IG_SESSIONID` from a logged-in Instagram session.

 ## Render deployment
 1. Create a new Web Service on Render